Skip to main content

 Hybrid events enable increased attendance and reach

-Perhaps the biggest of the 5 big advantages of hybrid events is the potential for increased attendance and expanded reach.
-Unlike traditional in-person events, limited by geography and the venue’s physical capacity, hybrid events leverage the power of the internet to transcend distance and borders.
+Perhaps the biggest of all advantages of hybrid events is the potential for increased attendance and expanded reach.
+Unlike traditional in-person events, which are limited by geography, venue size and travel availability, hybrid events leverage the power of the internet extend participation far beyond the physical room.

 Photo of a hand placing a coin in a savings jar.
 A seedling is growing out of full savings jar next to it to symbolise savings to be made from hybrid events.